Politics of Burundi: Legislative branch

 The National Assembly (Assemblée nationale) has 118 members, elected for a five-year term by proportional representation with a 2% barrier.
 The Senate (Sénat) has 49 members, elected for a five-year term by electoral colleges of communal councilors.
 Extra seats in both chambers can be added to ensure that ethnic and gender quotas are met.
 Burundi has a multi-party system, with two or three strong parties and a third party that is electorally successful.
 Parties are usually based on ethnic background.

 Administrative divisions

-Burundi has 18 provinces: Bubanza, Bujumbura Mairie, Bujumbura Rural, Bururi, Cankuzo, Cibitoke, Gitega, Karuzi, Kayanza, Kirundo, Makamba, Muramvya, Muyinga, Mwaro, Ngozi, Rutana, Rumonge and Ruyigi.
+Until 2025, Burundi had 18 provinces: Bubanza, Bujumbura Mairie, Bujumbura Rural, Bururi, Cankuzo, Cibitoke, Gitega, Karuzi, Kayanza, Kirundo, Makamba, Muramvya, Muyinga, Mwaro, Ngozi, Rutana, Rumonge and Ruyigi.

+Under the new administrative divisions that began in 2025, these provinces were combined into 5 new provinces : Buhumuza, Bujumbura, Burunga, Butanyerera and Gitega.

 International relations

-Burundi is member of the AfDB, CEEAC, CEPGL, ECA, FAO, G-77, IBRD, ICAO, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, Intelsat (nonsignatory user), Interpol, IOC, ITU, NAM, OAU, OPCW, PMAESA, UN, UNCTAD, UNESCO, UNIDO, UPU, WHO, WIPO, WMO, WToO, and WTrO.
+Burundi is member of the AfDB, EAC, CEEAC, CEPGL, COMESA, ECA, FAO, G-77, IBRD, ICAO, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, Intelsat (nonsignatory user), Interpol, IOC, ITU, NAM, OAU, OPCW, PMAESA, UN, UNCTAD, UNESCO, UNIDO, UPU,WBG, WHO, WIPO, WMO, WToO, and WTrO.